-- 45. The Working Group noted the successful progress in developing an integrated assessment of D. eleginoides in CASAL.
-It agreed that further work could be undertaken to refine this assessment, including examining: - (i) re-estimate the von Bertalanffy growth function using the additional length-age data obtained in 2008 and 2009; - (ii) investigate possible simplification of the spatial structuring of fishing selectivity functions: - (iii) the use of aged recaptures and catch-at-age data to estimate natural mortality, M, either independently of CASAL or within the current CASAL estimation framework; - (iv) whether the model could be developed as a two-sex model; - (v) whether improvement in the model structure can be made to allow the inclusion of tagging data to assist the estimation of parameters in the model, besides M given in (iii) above, using CASAL. - 46.
-The Working Group encouraged the evaluation of the assessment and harvest strategy in Division 58.5.2 along with the further development and evaluation of management strategies for toothfish fisheries considered in general by the Working Group.
+45. The Working Group noted the successful progress in developing an integrated assessment of D. eleginoides in CASAL.
+It agreed that further work could be undertaken to refine this assessment, including examining:

+- (i) continue regular surveys across Division 58.5.2 - (ii) re-estimate the von Bertalanffy growth function using the additional length-age data obtained in 2008 to 2011 - (iii) investigate simplification of the spatial structuring of fishing selectivity functions - (iv) investigate whether the model could be developed as a two-sex model - (v) investigate improvements in the model structure that can be made to allow the inclusion of tagging data to assist the estimation of parameters in the model using CASAL; in order to provide it with some confidence that significant progress in understanding key uncertainties, common to all toothfish assessments, occur for this division before it is forecast that stock trajectory of SSB reaches the target level

+46. The Working Group encouraged the evaluation of the assessment and harvest strategy in Division 58.5.2 along with the further development and evaluation of management strategies for toothfish fisheries considered in general by the Working Group.